 Download and unzip the data in your temporary directory, whose location is specified by MATLAB®'s

 tempdir command.
-Due to the large size of the dataset, this process may take several minutes.
+The data has a size of 21 GB and the download process may take some time.
 If you have the data in a folder different from

 tempdir, change the directory name in the subsequent instructions.